zvector/fate/README.md

 ### Arity

 `Deferral` supports _n-ary_ futures, in that any number of possible resolution states may be defined.
 An instantiation of `Deferral` may include its own one-to-one mapping of callback queues to resolver methods.
+A typical pattern is a _binary_ deferral that names two queues, such as `yes` and `no`, which map to resolver methods that could be named `affirm` and `negate`; this could be constructed like so:

+	Deferral({ yes: 'affirm', no: 'negate'});

+This can be extended further if more outcomes are to be accounted for:

 	Deferral({ yes: 'affirm', no: 'negate', maybe: 'punt', confused: 'waffle', distracted: 'squirrel' });

-To compare with the syntax of the jQuery Deferred object, we are also free to create:
+Alternatively, if we wish to mimic the syntax of the jQuery Deferred object, we are also free to create:

 	Deferral({ done: 'resolve', fail: 'reject' });

 ### Subtypes

-Most applicable use cases are served by built-in subtypes of `Deferral`.

-Most common is the `BinaryDeferral` at `Deferral.Binary` which names two callback queues, `yes` and `no`, which are realized by calling `affirm()` or `negate()`, respectively.
+Most applicable use cases for `Deferral` are served by its built-in formal subtypes.
+As introduced above, the most common usage is the `BinaryDeferral` at `Deferral.Binary` that names two callback queues, `yes` and `no`, invoked by calling `affirm()` or `negate()`, respectively.
 The default implementation of `Deferral` returns this binary subtype.

 	var d = Deferral(); // BinaryDeferral
 	d.yes( fn1 ).no( fn2 ); // ==> d.then( fn1, fn2 );
 	d.as( context ).given( args ).affirm(); // ==> fn1.apply( context, args );

-For applications in which there exists only one possible outcome, there is the `UnaryDeferral` at `Deferral.Unary`, in which the deferral names a single callback queue, `resolved`, which is realized by calling `resolve()`.
+For applications in which there exists only one possible outcome, there is the `UnaryDeferral` at `Deferral.Unary`, which contains a single callback queue, `resolved`, invoked by calling `resolve()`.

 	var d = Deferral.Unary(); // UnaryDeferral
 	d.resolved( fn1, fn2 ); // ==> d.always( fn1, fn2 );
 	d.as( context ).resolve( arg ); // ==> ( fn1.call( context, arg ), fn2.call( context, arg ) );

 There is also the special case where it may be desirable to work with a deferral in which all added callbacks are executed immediately; for this there is the `NullaryDeferral` at `Deferral.Nullary`.
-Effectively equivalent to a "pre-resolved" deferral, a nullary deferral has no callback queue or resolver method, but does provide conformance to the fundamental promise interface with `then()` and `promise()`.
+Effectively equivalent to a "pre-resolved" deferral, a nullary deferral has no callback queue or resolver method, but does provide conformance to the fundamental promise interface via `then()` and `promise()`.
 In addition, `empty()` is obviated, and methods `as()` and `given()` are defunct, with context and arguments for callbacks instead provided as arguments of the `NullaryDeferral` constructor:

 	var d = Deferral.Nullary( asContext, givenArguments ); // NullaryDeferral
 	d.then( fn ); // ==> ( fn1( asContext, givenArguments ), d.promise() );